 Table of Contents

 Whether it started from a careless statement, an angry comment, or just a misunderstanding, a threat or assault in Passaic County, New Jersey, is a criminal offense that carries serious consequences.
-If convicted, you or a family member could face thousands of dollars in fines and surcharges, plus prison time or probation and a mark on your public record for the rest of your life.
+If convicted, you could face thousands of dollars in fines and surcharges, plus prison time or probation and a mark on your public record for the rest of your life.

-What’s more, if the situation that started the dispute involved domestic circumstances or a law enforcement officer — or if it wound up including the use of a weapon or serious bodily injury — a simple assault charge quickly can escalate to aggravated assault.
-This can carry a penalty if convicted ranging from a restraining order to years of incarceration.
+What’s more, if the situation that started the dispute involved domestic circumstances or a law enforcement officer — or if it included the use of a weapon or serious bodily injury — a simple assault charge quickly can escalate to aggravated assault.
+This can carry a penalty if convicted, ranging from a restraining order to years in prison.

 Assault & Threat Charges in Passaic County, New Jersey

-Assault and threat charges cover a wide span of offenses in the New Jersey Criminal Code, which contains hundreds of pages about these crimes.
+Assault and threat charges cover a wide span of offenses in the New Jersey Criminal Code.
 They range from a shove in a bar, to domestic clashes and disagreements between neighbors, to stalking, making terroristic threats, and volatile physical altercations.

-We find that because of this penalty, some prosecutors are reluctant to work out a plea bargain to a lesser offense.
+We find that because of this penalty, some prosecutors are reluctant to agree to a plea bargain to a lesser offense.
 However, assault charges do carry several defenses.
 For instance, you may have acted in self-defense if you had reason to feel that you were in danger.
-Also, you may not have foreseen that your actions would cause injury.
+You may not have foreseen that your actions would cause injury.
 Depending on the situation, a second-degree assault charge may be reduced to third-degree assault, carrying a penalty of 1 to 5 years in prison.

-Our defense attorneys in Passaic County have more than 100 years of combined experience, giving us the skills to review all aspects of your case effectively and design a sound defense strategy.
+Our Paterson defense attorneys have the decades of experience to review the facts and design a sound defense strategy.

-Here are some of the New Jersey assault and threat violations that our Passaic County defense attorneys have tackled on behalf of our clients:
+The assault and threat violations that our Passaic County defense attorneys handle on behalf of our clients include:

-- Battery – Similar to simple assault, battery involves physical contact with a person or an extension of that person (clothing, an object the person is holding) to cause harm.
+- Battery – Similar to simple assault, battery involves physical contact with a person to cause harm.
 Fighting is considered battery.

 - Aggravated Assault – This is probably the second most prevalent form of indictable crime heard in Passaic County Superior Court.
 It can involve serious bodily injury, a deadly weapon, pointing a firearm or laser device, using a vehicle as a weapon, assaulting a law enforcement officer, or assaulting someone at a school or community sporting event.
-Depending on the degree, can result in a prison sentence from 5 to 18 years and fines from $10,000 to $150,000.
+Depending on the degree, a conviction can result in a prison sentence of 5 to 18 years in prison and fines from $10,000 to $150,000.